Mayank6474262/c-programming-input-output-variables-/README.md

 # c-programming-input-output-variables-
-This is a first programming of my
+This is my first programmig.